- Getting Started

 When a Smart City office is launched, the office performs the following launch steps:

 - Discover available cameras on the camera network with the ONVIF protocol.
-The camera service URIs will be stored into the database.
+The camera service URIs will be stored in the database.

 - Other services run on the database records such as health check and recording storage cleanup.